UiL-OTS-labs/ZEP-Artificial-Language-Learning/readme-artlanlrn.txt

 Experiment:
-        Auditory Identification with Yes-No Response
+        Artificial Language Learning Task

 Description:
-        Purpose of this experiment is to measure a participant's ability to identify (speech) sounds.
-For each trial a sound is presented.
+        Purpose of this experiment is to let subject hear two different non-existing words and have them choose which word is correct.

-        Participant's task is to jugdge whether a prespecified property is present in the stimulus or not.
-Self-paced.
-Output: chosen value.
+        This experiment is self paced.

+        Output:
+                Response value;
+                Reaction time (milliseconds);
+                Correctness (Yes/No);
+                Number of times repeated;

 Author:
-        Theo Veenker (UiL-OTS) <T.J.G.Veenker@uu.nl>
+        Jan de Mooij (UiL-OTS) <A.J.deMooij@uu.nl>

 Client:
         -